wolves/thesis-phoenix/README.md

   uploader: <MyApp>.<CustomUploaderModule>
 ```

 The module should have an `upload/1` function that accepts a `%Plug.Upload{}` struct.
-This function should return
-an image url string, image path string, or a blank string.
+This function should return either `{:ok, "path/to/file.jpg"}` tuple with an image url or path, or {:error, _}.
 You can view
 [/lib/thesis/uploaders/repo_uploader.ex](https://github.com/infinitered/thesis-phoenix/blob/master/lib/thesis/uploaders/repo_uploader.ex)
-as an example.
+for an example.

 ##### Use a Prebuilt Adapter
 Included in Thesis is an adapter for Ospry.io, which is a service that